Triton365/BlockState/README.md

 ## How do I use it?
 You can call the `blockstate:get` loot-table to get the BlockState data of the block at that location.<br>
-Below is an example for a simple test.
-Prints the BlockState of the block underfoot.<br>
+Below is an example for a simple test that prints the BlockState of the block underfoot.<br>
 ```mcfunction
 summon armor_stand ~ ~ ~ {UUID:[I;0,0,0,0],Invulnerable:1b,NoGravity:1b}
 execute at @s positioned ~ ~-0.1 ~ run loot replace entity 0-0-0-0-0 weapon loot blockstate:get
 tellraw @a {"nbt":"HandItems[0].tag","entity":"0-0-0-0-0"}
 kill 0-0-0-0-0
 ```
-You can find the BlockState data inside the tag of the item returned by the loot-table.<br>
+You can find the BlockState data in the item's `tag` returned by the loot-table.<br>
-It is usually structured like this:<br>
+Usually it will have the following structure:<br>
 ```
 {Name:"minecraft:...",Properties:{...}}
 ```